Reel Love (2025 film)

 Reel Love is a 2025 Nigerian romance film produced by Timini Egbuson and directed by Kayode Kasum.
-The film being a romance and love-themed movie ,was released to the Nigerian cinema on February 14, 2025 to commemorate the Valentine's Day celebration.
-It stars Timini Egbuson, Funke Akindele, Bimbo Ademoye, Shaffy Bello, Efa Iwara, Dakore Akande, Lilian Afegbai, Muyiwa Ademola, and others.
-The film, which is Timini Egbuson's debut production features love, romance, and the modern-day impact of social media on love and relationships in general.
+It was released in Nigerian cinemas on 14 February 2025 to commemorate Valentine's Day.
+It stars Timini Egbuson, Funke Akindele, Bimbo Ademoye, Shaffy Bello, Efa Iwara, Dakore Akande, Lilian Afegbai, and Muyiwa Ademola.
+The film, which is Timini Egbuson's debut production, explores themes of love, romance, and the modern-day impact of social media on love and relationships in general.

 Synopsis

-Reel Love tells the story of Tomide, a popular relationship influencer who gets entangled with Rachel when a video of them in a heated argument goes viral.
-The impact of this video will cause damage and backlash to both individuals.
+Reel Love tells the story of Tomide, a popular relationship influencer who is entangled with Rachel when a video of them in a heated argument goes viral.
+The impact of the video caused damage and backlash for both individuals.
 Tomide's girlfriend, Imani, advises that Tomide stage a fake romantic relationship with Rachel.
-After several persuasions, Rachel and Tomide reluctantly agree to the deal, which was a huge success for both of them as they grew their social media presence and bagged different deals.
+After several persuasions, Rachel and Tomide reluctantly agree to the deal, which is a success for both of them as they grow their social media presence and bag different deals.